fabricioOak/holy-ground/readme.md

   - `src/shared/`: Contains code that is shared across multiple modules.
       - `infra/`: The infrastructure layer, containing adapters for external concerns like the database (`db`), the web server (`http`), and security services.
       - `container/`: Configuration for the Tsyringe dependency injection container.
-      - `guards/`, `errors/`, `interfaces/`, `utils/`: Reusable components shared by the application.
+      - `interfaces/`, `utils/`: Reusable components shared by the application.

-## 🤝 Contributing

-Contributions are welcome\!
-Please feel free to open an issue or submit a pull request.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'feat(scope): Add some AmazingFeature'`) - We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📄 License